 When the bacteria in your mouth meets leftover food, acids are produced.
 These acids can create craters in your teeth, which we call cavities.
 Sealants work by stopping food from getting wedged in those difficult-to-reach spots while simultaneously keeping bacteria and acid away from the surface of your teeth.

 Considering that most of us get our first molars at around six, the earlier sealants are applied, the better.
 By sealing our molars at an early age, they could potentially remain cavity-free right from the beginning.
 And though you may think of them as an expense, sealants are more of an investment.
 After all, having no cavities in your teeth means less money spent in the long-run.

 The application process for sealants is fairly simple.
 First, the teeth on which the sealant will be placed is cleaned.
 Then, an acidic gel is applied, which forms a durable and strong bond between the sealant and the teeth to which it is being applied.
 After a swift rinse-and-dry, the sealant is applied and hardened by a special blue light.

 After sealants are applied, they can last several years before having to be reapplied.

 It’s paramount to keep in mind that sealants aren’t a substitute for brushing your teeth.
 They only prevent cavities in the spots that are treated.
 In order to keep a healthy smile, you will still have to floss and brush every day.
-However, if you find that flossing and brushing are not enough to keep your teeth cavity-free, be sure to ask Doctors Naylor, Powers, or Reineck about sealants during your next visit.
+However, if you find that flossing and brushing are not enough to keep your teeth cavity-free, be sure to ask our doctors about sealants during your next visit.